Industrial Workers of the World: Geography

 In its first decades, the IWW created more than 900 unions located in more than 350 cities and towns in 38 states and territories of the United States and five Canadian provinces.
 Throughout the country, there were 90 newspapers and periodicals affiliated with the IWW, published in 19 different languages.
 Cartoons were a major part of IWW publications.
 Produced by unpaid rank and file members they satirised the union's opponents and helped spread its messages in various forms, including 'stickerettes'.
-The most well known IWW cartoon character, Mr Block, was created by Ernest Riebe and was made the subject of a Joe Hill song.
-Members of the IWW were active throughout the country and were involved in the Seattle General Strike of 1919, were arrested or killed in the Everett Massacre, organized among Mexican workers in the Southwest, became a large and powerful longshoremen's union in Philadelphia, and more.
+The most well-known IWW cartoon character, Mr Block, was created by Ernest Riebe and was made the subject of a Joe Hill song.
+Members of the IWW were active throughout the country and were involved in the Seattle General Strike of 1919, were arrested or killed in the Everett Massacre, organized among Mexican workers in the Southwest, and became a large and powerful longshoremen's union in Philadelphia.

 IWW versus AFL Carpenters, Goldfield, Nevada, 1906-1907

-The IWW assumed a prominent role in 1906 and 1907 in the gold-mining boom town of Goldfield, Nevada.
-At that time, the Western Federation of Miners was still an affiliate of the IWW (the WFM withdrew from the IWW in the summer of 1907).
-In 1906, the IWW became so powerful in Goldfield that it could dictate wages and working conditions.

-Resisting IWW domination was the AFL-affiliated Carpenters Union.
+Resisting IWW domination in the gold mining boom town of Goldfield, Nevada was the AFL-affiliated Carpenters Union.
 In March 1907, the IWW demanded that the mines deny employment to AFL Carpenters, which led mine owners to challenge the IWW.
 The mine owners banded together and pledged not to employ any IWW members.
 The mine and business owners of Goldfield staged a lockout, vowing to remain shut until they had broken the power of the IWW.
 The lockout prompted a split within the Goldfield workforce, between conservative and radical union members.

-The mine owners persuaded the Nevada governor to ask for federal troops.
-Under the protection of federal troops, the mine owners reopened the mines with non-union labor, breaking the influence of the IWW in Goldfield.